If you are a tea lover

 Pacific Place Exit - Take the escalator and head toward Hong Kong Park through the Pacific Place Mall - After going through the fountain in the park, follow the directions to the museum.

-Click here to check out the photo album.
+Click here to check out the photo album on our Facebook page.

 Return from Hong Kong Museum of Tea Ware page to Main Hong Kong Museums page